 DSHS failed to track and trend previous abuse, neglect, exploitation and rights allegations to identify patterns of behavior or actions by alleged perpetrators.

-Three of the physicians reviewed in this investigation had multiple similar complaints of abuse, neglect, or rights violations.
+Three of the physicians reviewed in this investigation had multiple similar complaints of abuse, neglect or rights violations.
 If DSHS had actively tracked and monitored abuse, neglect and rights allegations, there would have been an opportunity for clinical supervision or quality management efforts to address the frequency of complaints about a certain provider.
 At minimum, the number and nature of the complaints could have triggered alarm bells and led to proactive action by the state hospitals to reduce the complaints or investigate the employee’s behaviors alleged in the complaints for corrective action.

 DSHS failed to ensure that state hospital credentialing committees track and trend peer review findings and adverse findings in credentialing files and utilize the information when reviewing physicians for appointment or reappointment to the medical staff.